Overview

 Academic Connections

-This program is open to all, and might be of particular interest to students studying migration and human rights issues and/or the histories and contemporary societies of Asia broadly defined and U.S.-Asia relations.
-Students interested in careers in public policy, government, law, human rights, social services, academia, medicine, and global health may benefit from this program.
+This program is open to all, and might be of particular interest to students studying migration, multilingualism, education of minoritized groups, and human rights issues and/or the histories and contemporary societies of Asia broadly defined and U.S.-Asia relations.
+Students interested in careers in education, language planning and ideology, public policy, government, human rights, and social services may benefit from this program.
 Our alumni have successfully entered many of these career paths.

 Suggested courses to take before or after participating in this program include the following.
 Many courses are cross-listed in various departments.
 Consult program leaders with questions about other relevant courses.